IvanSchulz/libuvccamera/README.md

 UVCCamera
 =========

+> Fork from saki4510t/UVCCamera -> metuuu/UVCCamera but without examples.
+>
+> The libusb, libuvc and libjpeg-turbo have been updated.
+Performance improved, some bugs fixed, Android-14 support.

-library and sample to access to UVC web camera on non-rooted Android device
+library to access to UVC web camera on non-rooted Android device

 Copyright (c) 2014-2017 saki t_saki@serenegiant.com